molily/molily.de/_posts/2017-11-25-robust-javascript.md

 Clojure tries to use simple and clear concepts to build large applications.
 In other words, Clojure tries everything not to be a “footgun”.

 JavaScript in contrast is a melting pot of conflated features.
 New syntax and semantics are added with each version.
-JavaScript is “easy”, because its idioms are familiar to programmers from different backgrounds.
+JavaScript is “easy”, because its idioms are familiar to developers from different backgrounds.

 ClojureScript and functional programming in general keep influencing the way people write JavaScript and the way ECMAScript is advanced.
 In particular, two basic concepts: <dfn>pure functions</dfn> and <dfn>immutable values</dfn>.